En / Ru

 To feel soulful and come back

-Well-being Bay
+Blagopoluchiya Bay

 The Solovetsky archipelago is located near the Arctic Circle.
-It consists of six large and dozens of small islands, the total area is 347 km2.
+It consists of six large and dozens of small islands.
+The total area is 347 km².
 The archipelago has more than 1,000 freshwater lakes.

 Maritime Museum

-It's painful to listen to the guide’s stories about springtime "…hunting for whitecoats..." (baby harp seals).
+It's painful to listen to the guide’s stories about springtime “…hunting for whitecoats...” (baby harp seals).
 I feel sorry for those little ones.
-During a short one-hour excursion, you can learn about the traditions and life of the Pomors, Peter the Great’s visit to Solovki, the reconstructed yacht “Saint Peter” and its sea expeditions.
+During a one-hour excursion, you can learn about the traditions and life of the Pomors, Peter the Great’s visit to Solovki, the reconstructed yacht “Saint Peter” and its sea expeditions.
 After your visit to the Maritime Museum, you will definitely begin to appreciate the White Sea from a different point of view.

 Cape of Labyrinths